-(4) Dental extractions; and
+(4) Non surgical Ddental extractions; and

 (5) Suturing of existing surgical skin incisions.

 D. A veterinarian may permit a registered veterinary technician to perform the procedures referenced in §C of this regulation if, when these procedures are being performed:

 (1) The individual is under the responsible direct supervision of the veterinarian; and